discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Divider text="Skill usage"/>

-### Generating Boons
+### Generating Clones
 To play <Specialization text="Heal Boon Chronomancer" name="Chronomancer"/> you'll want to be constantly generating clones.

 Clone generation gets covered by a number of skill.
 On Scepter, the third hit of your Scepter attack chain <Skill name="Ether Clone"/> and double casting of <Skill name="Illusionary Counter"/> (Scepter 2) will both generate one clone each.
 Casting <Skill name="Illusionary Counter"/> (Scepter 2) and blocking an attack will generate 2 clones.
 On Staff, <Skill name="Phase Retreat"/> (Staff 2) will also generate a clone, however it also will teleport you back, away from the party.
+Using a healing skill will generate a clone through <Trait name="Ego Restoration"/>.

 Additionally, illusions summoned from <Skill name="Phantasmal Warlock"/> (Staff 3) and <Skill name="Echo of Memory"/> (Shield 4) will turn into clones after finishing their attacks.
 Therefore you want to be using these skills to generate illusions and clones as often as possible to try and maintain three clones and generate them as quickly as possible after using Shatter skills.